Batting title put McNeil in driver's seat for $50M deal - WHIZ News

 McNeil’s worth to the Mets has increased in the inverse to his uniform number, which dropped from 68 as a rookie to 6 in 2019 and to 1 last year.
 Primarily a second baseman the past two seasons, he also plays the corner outfield spots on occasion.

-New York has boosted its projected luxury tax payroll above $350 million heading into its third season under owner Steve Cohen.
+New York has boosted its projected luxury tax payroll to around $390 million heading into its third season under owner Steve Cohen, which would leave the team with a tax bill of about $116 million.
 The Mets added pitchers Justin Verlander, Kodai Senga, José Quintana and David Robertson this offseason, along with catcher Omar Narváez and outfielder Tommy Pham.
 They also re-signed outfielder Brandon Nimmo for $162 million over eight years and closer Edwin Díaz for $102 million over five years.

 McNeil could have become a free agent after the 2024 season.